kisswiki/kisswiki/src/hardware/steam_deck/ki-editor_and_ghostty.md

 `System Settings > Keyboard > Key Bindings > Caps Lock behavior > Make Caps Lock an additional Esc > Apply`

+## Install ghostty

+`sudo pacman -S ghostty`

 ## On-screen keyboard is shown in desktop mode in ghostty

 The only solution that works for me, is to have external display and then OSK (on-screen keyboard) is displayed on steam deck internal display.
 In desktop mode for tv I needed to change in KDE `System Settings > Display & Monitor > Display Configuration > Resoultion: 1920x1080`. https://www.forbes.com/sites/jasonevangelho/2022/03/04/steam-deck-desktop-mode-challenge-day-1-get-a-hub-and-get-docked/

 You need to cancel it couple of times.
 I do not know how to disable it.